Abijeet/laravel-starter-guide/README.md

 # Install Laravel
 I'll not go into too much depth on how to do this.
 Follow the instructions [here](https://laravel.com/docs/5.6/installation) and you should be good to go.

-# Project checklist
+# Project Q&A
-At this point, before starting the project further, I highly recommend filling out a checklist.
+At this point, before coding further, I highly recommend filling out an excel with some questions and answers.
 Some of the questions on this might include,

 1. How much traffic do we expect the application to draw?
 2. Do we need to support multiple languages?